-- 9. To offer the joint venture investments, Gulftex representatives contacted offerees by phone and then sent prospective investors a glossy booklet called a Presentation Summary, which described the proposed well and the joint venture investment.
-The offering material included a letter from Burroughs, and the booklet was organized into different sections labelled, among other things, Project Data, Why Gulftex?, Maps, and "Economics and Tax Benefits."
-The risks of the investment were included in a folder at the back of the booklet.
-A Private Placement Memorandum and Joint Venture Agreement were included in a folder on the back page of the booklet. - 10.
-In the booklet, Frenchtown Acres described the popularity of the Barnett Shale and the increased production of natural gas due to new technology.
+- 9 In the booklet, Frenchtown Acres described the popularity of the Barnett Shale and the increased production of natural gas due to new technology.
 Gulftex provided maps and diagrams that included the amount of gas produced by wells located near the proposed well.
 Under the "Why Gulftex?" tab, Gulftex highlighted its experience in managing oil and gas projects, and in offering oil and gas investments.
-Gulftex did not provide information regarding the performance of oil and gas projects it had previously managed or investments it had previously offered. - 11.
+Gulftex did not provide information regarding the performance of oil and gas projects it had previously managed or investments it had previously offered. - 10.
 Under the "Economics and Tax Benefits" tab, Gulftex presented a chart of "if/then scenarios" for the monthly income and approximate returns on investment that investors might receive.
 For example, with a \$128,000 investment, if gas sold at \$6 per MCF (thousand cubic feet) and the well produced 1,000 MCF per day, then the investor could receive a monthly income of \$2,109.38 and an approximate return on investment of 19.78%.
 Gulftex's chart did not take into account, or give an estimate of, expenses associated with the wells.
-While Gulftex generally disclosed the risk that natural gas prices could fall, it did not provide detailed disclosure regarding how a drop in gas prices could make the well economically non-productive.
+While Gulftex generally disclosed the risk that natural gas prices could fall, it did not provide detailed disclosure regarding how far gas prices could fall before the well would become economically nonproductive.